-- Local open space requirements will continue to be calculated on the basis of 0.4 ha per 1000 people; - District open space calculations will have regard to the quality of facilities to be provided and the availability of indoor facilities to meet some of the needs of the population.
+- Local open space requirements will continue to be calculated on the basis of 0.4 ha per 1000 people; - District open space calculations will have regard to the quality of facilities to be provided and the availability of indoor facilities to meet some of the active recreation needs of the population.
 A demand based approach to calculating district open space requirements will be adopted, rather than application of a fixed standard.
 This will draw on Camden Council's recreation demand assessment study, ABS participation rates and the forecast size and characteristics of the incoming population.
 It also recognises that there are substantial opportunities for passive recreation associated with the wetlands, riparian corridors and conservation areas that occupy significant areas of the precincts.

-The land budget data which accompanies the draft ILP for Oran Park indicates that a total of 72 ha of open space is proposed for active and passive recreation, comprising 21.45 ha on the western side of The Northern Road and 50.5 ha on the eastern side.
+The land budget data which accompanies the draft ILP for Oran Park indicates that a total of 31.6 ha of open space is proposed for active and passive recreation.
 This does not include riparian corridors and riparian buffers.
-It is assumed that the areas of open space nominated do not include conservation land, as its access and usefulness for recreation purposes may be limited (refer section 7.6 below).

-It does, however, include some wetland areas which may be constrained for active recreation uses and replicates the existing open space areas in Camden.
-Further advice is awaited regarding the extent to which the open space proposed in the draft ILP is flood-prone or otherwise constrained (eg detention basins).
+It does, however, include some wetland and detention areas which may be constrained for active recreation uses.

 While it is sensible in terms of land use efficiency to use flood-prone land for some recreation purposes, Camden Council has concerns that this limits the usability and quality of the open space provided, as well as significantly increasing its maintenance costs.
 The proposed strategy for district open space outlined below is based on the principle that flood-prone land may not be used for active sporting facilities, but may be considered for passive recreation uses.

-The open space proposed in the draft ILP also includes playing fields within schools; however as discussed in the previous chapter the Department of Education and Training does not provide playing fields in primary schools, and the extent of any community use of playing fields in the private school cannot be assumed at this stage.
+The open space proposed in the draft ILP also includes playing fields within the primary school; however as discussed in the previous chapter the Department of Education and Training does not provide playing fields in primary schools.
 Accordingly, playing fields within school sites should not be included within calculations of the quantum of open space to be provided.